 - Matt: "The reverse happens as well [camera angle change] where homosexuals go out and find straights to beat up."

 Now notice what happened on the show.
 They had me saying, "The reverse happens as well [camera angle change] where homosexuals go out and find straights to beat up."
 That is not what I said.
-I said "I don't know about bullying where homosexuals go out and find straights to beat up".
-But they made it look like I was saying that there are groups of homosexuals who go looking for heterosexuals to attack as though that is some normal behavior of homosexuals.
+I said "I don't know about bullying where homosexuals go out and find straights to beat up."
+But they made it look as if I was saying that there are groups of homosexuals who go looking for heterosexuals to attack as though that is some normal behavior of homosexuals.
 This was a blatant misrepresentation.

 - I requested a copy of the interview from The Daily Show (on 6/19/2013) but was denied.
 On 6/20/2013, I was told that they do not send out copies of their recordings, so I'm not able to verify what they said using their own recording.

-I also remember telling The Daily Show that I believe the great majority of homosexuals are peace-loving people who don't want to hurt anybody, but that there have been cases of homosexuals doing some very bad things to heterosexuals, yet these are not mentioned in the media because there is a definite pro-homosexual bias.
-I told them about the Jesse Dirkhising case as an example, where two homosexual men tied up, drugged, and raped a 14-year old boy who died, and how the media hardly mentioned it at all (Jesse was not homosexual).2 I said that if it had been the other way around, the media would have maximized the publicity for its pro-homosexual leanings.
-I also mentioned in the interview how Christians regularly contact me via CARM and tell me they are feeling more and more intimidated about sharing their faith - everywhere.
-I mentioned to them how in the past 2 to 3 years, Christians have increasingly contacted me asking how to respond to certain things said at work that are against Christians, at family gatherings, etc., and I try and give advice.
+I also remember telling The Daily Show that I believe the great majority of homosexuals are peace-loving people who don't want to hurt anybody but that there have been cases of homosexuals doing some very bad things to heterosexuals, yet these are not mentioned in the media because there is a definite pro-homosexual bias.
+I told them about the Jesse Dirkhising case as an example, where two homosexual men tied up, drugged, and raped a 14-year old boy who died and how the media hardly mentioned it at all (Jesse was not homosexual).2 I said that if it had been the other way around, the media would have maximized the publicity for its pro-homosexual leanings.
+I also mentioned in the interview how Christians regularly contact me via CARM and tell me they are feeling more and more intimidated about sharing their faith--everywhere.
+I mentioned to them how in the past 2 to 3 years Christians have increasingly contacted me asking how to respond to certain things said at work that are against Christians, at family gatherings, etc., and I try to give advice.
 Without a doubt, there is an anti-Christian bias in culture, and especially in the media.
 The hate speech is aimed at us more and more.
 It has begun with subtlety but is gaining momentum, and I fear it will somehow be legitimized in society in the future.
-After all, first you demonize a group, then you can turn against them.
+After all, first you demonize a group; then you can turn against them.
 It is already happening here in America, and the secular realm wants Christianity marginalized and quieted.
 But it is not stopping there.
 Christians are being forced via litigation to violate their consciences or face legal penalties.

 Are Christians Persecuted for Their Views on Homosexuality?
 Yes, they are.